 The central cause was “one man,” the report says: Trump.

-The insurrection gravely threatened democracy and “put the lives of American lawmakers at risk,” the bipartisan nine-member panel concluded, offering so far the most definitive account of a dark chapter in modern American history.
+The insurrection gravely threatened democracy and “put the lives of American lawmakers at risk,” the nine-member panel concluded, offering by far the most definitive account of a dark chapter in modern American history.
 It functions not only as a compendium of the most dramatic moments of testimony from months of hearings, but also as a document meant to be preserved for future generations.

 In a foreword to the report, outgoing House Speaker Nancy Pelosi says the findings should be a “clarion call to all Americans: to vigilantly guard our Democracy and to give our vote only to those dutiful in their defense of our Constitution.”